-As we will see, human greetings involve nuances in proxemics [Hall, 1966], and particular body language depending on where one is in the greeting process [Kendon, 1990].
-Properly enacted greetings with respect to nuances in proxemics and body language will help robots and people engage in interaction.
-Conversely, a robot acting inappropriately during the greeting process may cause it to be misinterpreted or ignored, which could jeopardize the interaction.
+As we will see, human greetings involve nuances in nonverbal communications, vocalizations, and inter-personal distancing depending on where one is in the greeting process [Kendon, 1990][Hall, 1966].
+Properly enacted greetings with respect to these nuances will help robots and people initiate interaction.
+Conversely, a robot acting inappropriately during the greeting process may cause it to be misinterpreted, which could jeopardize the interaction.